Rebranding to your advantage

 Unless your brand lives in an alien world, a world different from the rest of the global marketplace, your marketing communications are designed to do a whole lot more than just retain your current customer base.

-Retention without growth is a recipe for eventual surrender (at least for Napoleon when he said “the ultimate end of defensive warfare is surrender”).
-While it may be true that customer retention should always be top of mind for any brand, market share growth is how we all measure success.
+Retention without growth is a recipe for eventual surrender.
+Napoleon said “the ultimate end of defensive warfare is surrender”.
+True, customer retention should always be top of mind for any brand.
+However, market share growth is how we all measure success.

-This does not seem like much of a ground breaking statement, that we all desire our brand value to attract new customers, but when you look at the brand marketing and advertising messages that most companies put forward, it is hard to believe that new customer growth is the goal.
-(When to rebrand and rebranding advantages)
+This does not seem like much of a ground breaking statement.
+We all desire our brand value to attract new customers.
+But when you look at the brand marketing and advertising messages that most companies put forward, it is hard to believe that new customer growth is the goal.

 The Four Rules of Rebranding